Guide to Mental Health Benefits

 - there are no similar legislated regulatory bodies in the province territory where the service is being provided

-In exceptional circumstances, other providers belonging to a non-legislated entity that functions as a self-regulatory body may be enroled.
-In such cases, a counsellor who is certified by a non-legislated self-regulatory body may be enroled, where there are no other legislated providers enroled with the NIHB program in the vicinity and access to services is therefore limited.
+In exceptional circumstances, other providers belonging to a non-legislated entity that functions as a self-regulatory body may be enrolled.
+In such cases, a counsellor who is certified by a non-legislated self-regulatory body may be enrolled, where there are no other legislated providers enrolled with the NIHB program in the vicinity and access to services is therefore limited.

 2.2 Provider enrolment process

-Providers wishing to deliver services reimbursed by NIHB must complete a Mental Health Counselling Billing Agreement found in the Mental Health Counseling Professional Provider Enrolment Package and submit it Express Scripts Canada.
-A complete list of documents required for enrolment is available at the Express Scripts Canada website.
+Providers wishing to deliver services reimbursed by NIHB must complete a Mental Health Counselling Billing Agreement found in the Mental Health Counselling Professional Provider Enrolment Package, available on the Express Scripts Canada NIHB provider and client website, and submit it Express Scripts Canada.

 Providers must disclose any work that they do with other mental health programs or organizations that provide services to members of First Nations or Inuit communities.